ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Is there compensation for my time or travel expenses?

-Why ask: Many trials reimburse travel and parking.
-Some offer stipends for time and inconvenience.
-Ask upfront.
+Why ask: Many trials reimburse travel, parking, and some offer stipends for time and inconvenience.
+This information is in the informed consent document; ask about it explicitly.

 Q4